-If you’re looking to move to a new home soon, then there are some key factors to consider when choosing the perfect property.
+If you’re looking at moving home in Liverpool or purchasing your dream home as a first time buyer in Liverpool, then there are some key factors to consider when choosing the perfect property.
 Here is our list of the top 10 things to consider when deciding where to live.

 Choosing between urban life and rural living can have a big impact on the type of property and lifestyle you end up with.
 Do you enjoy the hustle and bustle of the city?
 Or do you prefer looking out over rolling landscape?